 Nothing has changed after 2,000 years.
 The Satanic attack continues to this day.
-Theologians tend to dismiss Him as either a good man who was self-deceived or a revolutionary who meant well but failed.
+Liberal theologians tend to dismiss Him as either a good man who was self-deceived or a revolutionary who meant well but failed.

-All the cults deny His divinity.
-The Mormons claim He was the brother of Lucifer, one of thousands of minor gods created by the super-god, Adam, an exalted man.
+All the cults deny His supreme divinity.
+The Mormons claim He was the brother of Lucifer, one of thousands of minor gods created by the super-god.
 The Jehovah’s Witnesses identify Him as Michael the Archangel.
-The Spiritist groups like the Church of Christ Scientists and the Unity Church usually present Him in New Age esoteric terms, claiming He was a spirit without a body or that He was “a medium of the sixth sphere of the astro-projection.”
+The Spiritist groups like the Church of Christ Scientists and the Unity Church usually present Him in New Age esoteric terms, claiming He was a spirit without a body or that He was “a medium of the sixth sphere of the astroprojection.”
 Others argue He was just a man who was able to fully manifest the Christ spirit that is in all of us.

-Hollywood presents Him in the movie, “The Last Temptation of Christ,” as a deluded soul who is wrestling with internal demons.
-And in “Jesus Christ Superstar” the Broadway stage presents a woman in love with him who sings over and over, “He’s a man, He’s just a man…”
+Hollywood presented Him in the movie, “The Last Temptation of Christ,” as a deluded soul who was wrestling with internal demons.
+And in “Jesus Christ Superstar” the Broadway stage presented a woman in love with Him who sang over and over, “He’s a man, He’s just a man…”

 We can be assured that as we near the time of Jesus’ return, the attacks on Him and His identity will intensify.
 Satan knows Bible prophecy.
 He can see the signs of the times that clearly point to the Lord’s imminent return.
 As those signs intensified throughout the 20th Century, Satan launched an all-out campaign to convince the world that Jesus is a fraud.
 For example, he rallied a group of so-called “New Testament scholars” who formed a discussion group known as “The Jesus Seminar.”
 This group proceeded to vote on the validity of all the sayings of Jesus recorded in the Gospels.
 Their report, called The Five Gospels, concluded that only 15 statements attributed to Jesus in the Gospels were actually spoken by Him.
 The title of their report comes from the fact that they decided to grant the apocryphal Gospel of Thomas equal standing with the four traditional Gospels.2